 If you know me, you know I’m obsessed with street art and fully believe it’s the most intimate way to get to know a city.
 It’s visual storytelling meets hidden messaging, and the best way to get a true vibe and pulse on a place.
 South America was basically one giant outdoor gallery with Santiago, Valparaiso and Buenos Aires being a few of the highlights.
-Here’s an overview of what to expect at each stop — just make sure you pack your camera.
+Here’s an overview of my DIY street art tour and what to expect at each stop — just make sure you pack your camera.

 The holy mecca of street art, Valpo is a seaside port town bathed in color.
 The downtown core is a UNESCO World Heritage Site, which means the painted facades are protected and preserved for years to come.
 The city is hilly and maze-like with trolleys and funiculars (elevators that look like gondola cars) the way to traverse the web of side streets.
 Make sure you stop to snap a picture at the piano key stairs; they’re a major hit on Instagram.
 You can also see the city for free on walking tour via Tours for Tips.